 This is especially vital for businesses with a remote and distributed workforce.
 50% of organizations have also reported the need for increased collaboration.

 Why migrate from multiple tools to just one?

 Using a single, unified communications platform for all of your business needs can help:

 - Boost productivity and efficiency

 - Simplify collaboration with outside stakeholders

-- Centralisation of records and information: For employees, this means less time wasted jumping between applications and trying to keep up with what’s happening on each one.
-When conversations, meetings and shared files are available within a single shared user interface, productivity will naturally increase as a result of fewer mixups, missed messages and ‘sorry, can you resend the file?’ requests.
+For employees, this means less time wasted jumping between applications and trying to keep up with what’s happening on each one.
+When conversations, meetings, and shared files are available within a single shared user interface, productivity will naturally increase as a result of fewer mixups, missed messages, and ‘sorry, can you resend the file?’ requests.
 With Direct Routing and Teams, this even extends to external collaboration.

-- More efficient workflows: Ultimately, unifying your communications is about making your workflows more efficient.
+Ultimately, unifying your communications is about making your workflows more efficient.
 Microsoft Teams was designed to enable flexible working, with access to tools from whatever device your employees are working from.
-Teams also offers better communication options, with instant messaging, video, voice and more.
+Teams also offers better communication options, with instant messaging, video, and voice.
 Using Teams as an ‘all-in-one’ suite enables your business to continue without interruption, no matter where in the world your team is working.

 - Stand-alone Direct Routing: The traditional choice is a managed service provider able to integrate your existing PSTN carrier with Teams.
 This requires communication across multiple stakeholders, slowing down and complicating the process.